 If you’ve ever 3D printed, you would have on a few occasions come across support material that was very difficult to remove and wished there was an easier way to do this.

 Once you have the right information about removing support, you won’t experience the same frustrations you once felt before.
 Other than the settings themselves, you can also use tools to help you remove the supports, making them easier to remove.

-How to Remove Support Material (PLA) From 3D Prints
+How to Remove 3D Print Support Material (PLA)

 Removing supports can be very tedious, messy and even dangerous in some cases.
 Plastic is a hard material and when 3D printing at small layers, can easily come off sharp and potentially cause injury to yourself.